-Discover What is Technical SEO: The Complete (and Simple) Guide ?
+What is Technical SEO?
+A Complete and Simple Guide

 There are two types of SEO: on-page SEO, which deals with content and page optimization, and off-page SEO which concerns establishing relations between websites.
 Together these two make the SEO universe almost complete.
 But wait a minute, there’s something more: Technical SEO – the next big topic to talk about.